Leadership that fosters inclusion and innovation in the workplace

 Express genuine appreciation for all ideas.

 Innovation thrives in an environment where team members are able to contribute diverse ideas freely, without feeling ego or fear about the outcome.
 Despite the best of intentions, many leaders tend to express appreciation only for ideas that they perceive as having a high value.
 This tendency can actually cause team members to feel pressure about having the “right” idea before bringing it to the table, which can slow the innovative process.
 As a leader, remember that every idea contributed by a team member is an opportunity to encourage future ideas.
 Even if the idea presented isn’t one that will work, your first response should be, “Thank you for that idea, I appreciate you thinking out of the box.
 Keep that up.”
-In other words, place value on the person, rather than the idea, and make team members feel positively about bringing future thoughts to the table.
+In other words, place value on the person, rather than the idea, and make team members feel positive about bringing future thoughts to the table.
 Not acknowledging the thought, effort, or excitement of a team member risks alienating them, discouraging them from sharing future ideas, and thus squandering future potential opportunities.
 Simply acknowledging the effort, expressing excitement for the idea, and transparently explaining potential barriers and next steps can go a long way.

 Never forget about the quieter voices.